HOMETOWN: Owensboro, KY

 RESIDENCE: Sherril’s Ford, NC

-CORNELIUS, N.C. - Long-time NASCAR fans most likely know Michael Waltrip as a two-time Daytona 500 champion driving for his friend Dale Earnhardt or as the younger brother of Hall of Famer Darrell Waltrip.
+Long-time NASCAR fans most likely know Michael Waltrip as a two-time Daytona 500 champion driving for his friend Dale Earnhardt or the younger brother of Hall of Famer Darrell Waltrip.

-The young organization Waltrip started in 2007 burst onto the NASCAR Sprint Cup scene in 2012 posting three wins, five pole positions plus several organizational records.
-MWR drivers Martin Truex Jr. and Clint Bowyer earned the team’s first two berths in NASCAR’s Chase for the Sprint Cup.
-Bowyer grabbed the runner-up position missing the title by just 39 points.
+The young organization which Waltrip started just six short years ago, burst onto the NASCAR Sprint Cup scene in 2012, posting three wins, five pole positions, an organizational record for top 5s, top 10s and laps led, qualifying two drivers in the Chase for the Sprint Cup and finally grabbing the runner-up position in the championship standings by just 39 points.

-While the last two seasons were an unparalleled success for MWR, Waltrip knows long-term success requires more than just on-track performance.
+While the 2012 season was an unparalleled success for MWR, Waltrip knows long term success requires more than just on-track performance.
 The commercial side of the sport has never been more important and that’s been a sweet-spot for Waltrip and his race team since its inception.

-Longtime partner NAPA extended its agreement on Truex’s No. 56 in 2012 while 5-hour ENERGY made its debut as Bowyer’s primary sponsor.
+In 2012, longtime partner NAPA extended its agreement on the No. 56 while 5-hour ENERGY made its debut as Bowyer’s primary sponsor.
 The organization welcomed PEAK to its sponsor family during the season joining corporate heavyweights Toyota, Aaron’s, AAA and Freightliner.

 Hollywood could also be on the horizon as Sony Pictures plans to begin work on bringing Waltrip’s best-selling book “In the Blink of an Eye” to the big screen.
 The book marked the 10th anniversary of Waltrip’s 2001 Daytona 500 victory.
 After hitting the shelves in January 2011, it soared to fourth and spent 11 weeks on The New York Times Best-Seller list.